 The bottom line: if she can’t take it home and eat it, she’s not fishing for it.

 “If the fish is a good size and it’s legal, it’ll taste good,” she explained.
 “Trout is sweet.
 Redfish is good, too.
-It all depends on who you’re with and how you cook it.
-There’s a lot of saltwater out there and fish to be had.”
+It all depends on who you’re with and how you cook it.”

 For Nancy, spring and summer are ideal seasons for fishing, though many summer days in the Southern heat are too hot to spend an afternoon on the water.
 Nancy loves the fact that fall offers “the really good” fishing, as well as milder temperatures.